sergueik/springboot_study/basic-elk-cluster/README.md

 chmod 644 apm-server/config/apm-server.yml
 ```

-* proceed with a hello world application example on `app` server
+* proceed with a __hello world__ application example on `app` server
 ```sh
 curl -s http://localhost:6000
 ```
 ![APM Example](https://github.com/sergueik/springboot_study/blob/master/basic-elk-cluster/screenshots/capture-apm-example.png)

-* NOTE: if run in [Docker Toolbox](https://github.com/docker-archive/toolbox) on Windows,
+* NOTE: if run in the [Docker Toolbox](https://github.com/docker-archive/toolbox) on Windows,
-use the ip adddress of the network card connected to Host-only adapter in the VM running Docker:
+use the ip adddress of the network card ised in  Host-only adapter network in the VM running Docker:

 ```sh
 ifconfig eth1